barryclark/jekyll-now/_posts/2016-01-03-Refactoring-ListenableFutures-to-For-Comprehensions.md

 category: scala
 tags: refactoring, futures, syntax
 ---
-I recently worked through a refactoring from [Guava ```ListenableFuture```s](https://github.com/google/guava/wiki/ListenableFutureExplained) to Scala futures and [for-comprehensions](http://docs.scala-lang.org/tutorials/tour/sequence-comprehensions.html).
+I recently worked through a refactoring from [Guava ```ListenableFuture```](https://github.com/google/guava/wiki/ListenableFutureExplained) to Scala futures and [for-comprehensions](http://docs.scala-lang.org/tutorials/tour/sequence-comprehensions.html).
 This was an interesting example of how syntactic support in a language can drastically simplify code.
 Scala sometimes has a reputation of aiming for terseness over clarity, but there is a middle ground where boilerplate can be eliminated and essential logic can shine through.

 #Context

-I have an application which makes heavy use of ```ListenableFuture```s to orchestrate calls to collaborating microservices.
+I have an application which makes heavy use of ```ListenableFuture``` to orchestrate calls to collaborating microservices.
 I'm using [finagle](http://twitter.github.io/finagle/), though instead of using [Twitter's future](https://twitter.github.io/util/docs/#com.twitter.util.Future) we wrapped these with Guava ```ListenableFuture``` for various legacy reasons.
 The app is primarily Java, though a few bits are being rewritten in Scala.
 A simplified version of this app is presented here.

 The app makes a call to a ```User``` service, and gets back a ```ListenableFuture<User>```.
 It then makes a call to an ```Item``` service to look up items for the user.
 This is accomplished by ```Futures.transform```, which takes a ```ListenableFuture``` and a function which will be called when the future succeeds.